yuval-a/deriveODM/readme.md

 set to `false` by default.
 Using ChangeStreams and assigning event listeners to data object instances creates strong references to the instances in memory, thereby preventing them from being garbage collected, this can amount to excess memory usage and can lead to memory leaks - therfore this feature is turned off by default, and can be optionally turned on, for specific data objects.
 Consider this when using this feature, and use it sparingly.
 Prior (2+) versions always used ChangeStreams by default for all data objects.
+* Added the instance `watch(on)` method, that lets you turn on or off ChangeStream support.
 * Turning on the use of [Change Streams](https://docs.mongodb.com/manual/changeStreams/) on data objects means that when you work with a local document, even when the data changes in the DB from some other external source - **this change will be detected** and **will be** automatically reflected in your version of the document as well. <br>
 **NOTE**: Change Streams are only supported for Replica Sets.
 If you use a single DB instance, then they will **not be used**, and changes will only be triggered by the